High Dimensional Distributed Gradient Descent with Arbitrary Number of Byzantine Attackers: Numerical Results

 \subsection{Real data}

 Here we use MNIST dataset \cite{lecun1998mnist} to test the performance of robust gradient aggregators.
-MNIST dataset has $60,000$ images for training and $12,000$ images for testing.
-The size of each image is $28\times 28$.
+In MNIST dataset, there are $60,000$ training images and $12,000$ testing images, with each image has a size of $28\times 28$.

 The model is a neural network with one hidden layer between input and output.
 The size of hidden layer is $32$.
-In each experiment, we first randomly select $N_A=50$ images samples as the auxiliary clean dataset.
+In each experiment, we first randomly select $N_A=50$ samples as the auxiliary clean dataset.
 The remaining samples are distributed into $m=500$ worker machines evenly.
 The gradients are obtained by backpropagating cross entropy loss function.
-The results for $q=350$ and $q=150$ are shown in Fig.\ref{fig:mnist} (a) and (b), respectively.
+The results for $q=400$ (i.e. $\alpha = 0.2$) and $q=100$ (i.e. $\alpha = 0.8)$ under both random and sign-flip attack are shown in Figure \ref{fig:mnist}, respectively.
+For random attack, $\sigma_{attack} = 0.01$.

-In (a), majority of worker machines are attacked.
-In this case, distance based filtering can not capture correct gradient information in first $10$ iterations.
-The accuracy then begins to improve, but the performance is not competitive in general.
-Zeno performs much better.
+From Figure \ref{fig:mnist} (a)-(d), our new method outperforms existing approaches in general, for both random attack and sign-flip attack, especially with $q/m=0.8$.
+For the case with $q/m=0.2$, our method is slightly better than others, but the advantage becomes less obvious.
+This result is natural since our design is primarily for the case with more than half workers being Byzantine.
+Furthermore, we would like to remark that Zeno appears to perform better than distance-based filtering.
 Our understanding is that the gradient descent score \eqref{eq:sdscore} actually selects gradient vectors whose directions are close to the gradient from auxiliary data.
 In neural networks with complex loss landscape, this rule may be better than filtering based entirely on distances.
-However, both methods still suffer from curse of dimensionality.
-The red solid line in the figure shows that our method performs significantly better than these previous methods. (b) shows the performances with only $30\%$ workers attacked.
-The results show that our method still performs better than previous methods, although not as obvious as the situation with $q/m>1/2$.

-Previous results \cite{cao2019distributed,xie2019zeno,xie2020zeno++} use a much larger auxiliary dataset in their experiments.
-However, we only use $N_A = 50$.
-As a result, the accuracy scores of existing methods in our experiments are worse than these early results in general.
-With large $d$ and small $N_A$, auxiliary dataset is not enough to train a model.
-In these case, traditional filtering techniques can improve the performance but the effects are limited.
-However, our new method performs significantly better.